pretix/pretix/doc/api/resources/orders.rst

-├ question_identifier                 string                     The question's ``identifier`` field ├ options                             list of integers           Internal IDs of selected option(s)s (only for choice types) └ option_identifiers                  list of strings            The ``identifier`` fields of the selected option(s)s
+├ question_identifier                 string                     The question's ``identifier`` field ├ options                             list of integers           Internal IDs of selected option(s)s (only for choice types) └ option_identifiers                  list of strings            The ``identifier`` fields of the selected option(s)s pdf_data                              object                     Data object required for ticket PDF generation.
+By default,
+                                                                 this field is missing.
+It will be added only if you add the ``pdf_data=true`` query parameter to your request.
 ===================================== ========================== =======================================================

 .. versionchanged:: 1.7